marcoradaelli/StatMethodsMachineLearning/README.md

 error_finder.py: this scripts have been used to perform the analysis about the kinds of errors made by the NN.

 prepare_dislocated_dataset.py: this script prepairs the dataset by applying the random traslation used in the paragraph about pooling with CNNs.

-displaced_test: training networks on dislocated dataset.
+displaced_test.py: training networks on dislocated dataset.